aws-amplify/amplify-ui/.changeset/small-masks-fail.md

 "@aws-amplify/ui-react": patch
 ---

-chore: Removes the brand namespace from the BrandColor type and updates usage across docs/examples.
+chore: Removes the brand namespace from the BrandColorKeys type and updates usage across docs/examples.